csgillespie/efficientR/main.md

 parSapply(cl, 1:N, snakes_ladders)
 ```

-It is important to stop the created clusters, as this can lead to memory leaks,^[See [github.com/npct/pct-shiny/issues/292](https://github.com/npct/pct-shiny/issues/292) for a real world example of the dangers of not stopping created cores.] as illustrated below:
+Not stopping the clusters can lead to memory leaks,^[See [github.com/npct/pct-shiny/issues/292](https://github.com/npct/pct-shiny/issues/292) for a real world example of the dangers of not stopping created cores.] so it is important to stop the created clusters as illustrated below:

 ```r
 stopCluster(cl)
 ```

-If we achieved perfect parallelisation and used a four (or more) core, then we would
+ and used a four (or more) core, then we would
 obtain a four-fold speed up (we set `makeCluster(4)`).

-However, we rarely get this
+On a multi-processor computer with four (or more) cores, if we achieved perfect

-On a multi-processor computer, this can lead to a four-fold speed-up.
-However, it is
+parallelisation this could lead to a four-fold speed-up.
+However, it is rare
-rare that we would achieve this optimal speed-up since there always communication
+that we would achieve this optimal speed-up since there is always communication
 between threads.

 ### Exit functions with care